 How much kombucha should I be drinking?

 When starting out, limit your intake to 8oz a day and make sure to drink a lot of water.
-You can increase this over time as you monitor how your body and appetite feels.
+You can increase this over time as you monitor how your body and digestive tract respond to it.

 Can I use less (or substitute) the sugar?

-No you may not!
-The sugar, like the tea, is a necessary food for the kombucha culture.
+The sugar component, much like the tea, is a necessary food for the kombucha culture.
 The longer you let the kombucha sit, the more of the sugars will be eaten and converted, producing a very dry kombucha.
 If you would like to limit your intake of sugar, just let your batches ferment for longer.
 Make sure to check it periodically, because it will eventually turn into vinegar.

 How do I clean my kombucha Bottles?